Ana Mari Cauce: Career

 Cauce began her teaching career as a lecturer at the University of Delaware.
 In 1986, she moved to Seattle to work as an associate professor at the University of Washington, where she gained tenure in 1990.
 In 1996, she was named chair of the American Ethnic Studies department.
 Cauce then was appointed the Director of the Honors Program.
 She later became Dean of the University of Washington College of Arts and Sciences.
 In 2007, Cauce helped launch The Husky Promise, a tuition-funding program at the university.
 In 2012, she became Provost of the University of Washington.

 On October 13, 2015, Cauce was appointed as the 33rd president of the University of Washington by the Board of Regents.
 She had served as interim president since March 2015, when her predecessor Michael Young announced his departure.
-She is the first permanent female president and the person of Hispanic ethnicity to hold the position.
+She is the first permanent female president and the first person of Hispanic ethnicity to hold the position.
 In 2017, the university settled a public records lawsuit related to the selection of Cauce.
 Cauce was elected fellow of the American Academy of Arts and Sciences in 2020.

-On June 12, 2024, Cauce announced that she would step down from the presidency in June 2025, concluding nearly ten years of service as university president since taking office in October 2015.
-On February 3, 2025, the University of Washington Board of Regents announced that Robert J. Jones, currently serving as the 10th chancellor of the University of Illinois Urbana-Champaign, would succeed Cauce for the presidency of the University of Washington.
+On June 12, 2024, Cauce announced that she would step down from the presidency in June 2025.
+On February 3, 2025, the University of Washington Board of Regents announced that Robert J. Jones, who was then serving as the 10th chancellor of the University of Illinois Urbana-Champaign, would succeed Cauce, effective August 1, 2025.